 - On the database side, similar data should be stored in the same table.

-3. Encourage Long-Term Engagement with Community & Gamification
+3. Encourage Long-Term Engagement Through a Community & Gamification

 A great way to extend user retention is by integrating community-building features and gamification elements to keep users engaged.